quoid/userscripts/README.md

 ## Installation

-Userscripts is available for iOS (+ipadOS) and macOS.
+Userscripts is available for iOS (iPadOS) and macOS.
 For all versions, installation is done through [Apple's App Store](https://itunes.apple.com/us/app/userscripts/id1463298887).
 On macOS, versions prior to `4.x` were made available to download and install directly from the repository, but due to [changes in the way Apple allows developers to distribute apps built with the WebExtension API](https://github.com/quoid/userscripts/issues/154), that is no longer an option.

 To run Userscripts on iOS you should be on iOS 15.1 or higher.